D-Chase-H/mail_merge_scheduler/readme.rst

 Optionally:
  You can pass in a start_day for when you want Windows Task Scheduler to start running the scheduled task.
+The default start day is the current day.

 Step 3: Generate/Finalize
 =========================